Table of Contents[Hide][Show]

 The market for sweetened, processed junk to add to water is a multi-billion dollar industry.
 This is unfortunate for all of the people drinking this junk.
 The body doesn’t need refined sugar, and it certainly doesn’t need artificial sweeteners or food dyes.

 If you want to add some delicious taste and health benefits to water, try these fruit-water recipes instead!
 These recipes use micronutrient-rich herbs, fruits, and vegetables for thirst-quenching flavor with added benefits!

 Why Fruit Infused Water?

-I personally prefer the subtle flavors of infused water to the over-sweet flavor of most juices.
+I personally prefer the subtle flavors of infused water to the overly sweet flavor of most juices.
 Unlike juice, the flavor is gentle and very refreshing.
 There’s a reason high-end restaurants and spas serve infused waters like these!

 Most fruit juice also contains a lot of sugar.
 Even without added sugar, juice is a source of naturally occurring sugars and it is better to consume fruit whole so that you get the fiber, which helps slow down sugar absorption.

 Fruit-infused waters contain much of the flavor (or more) of fruit juices without the sugar, making it easier to drink more.
 Most people enjoy the taste of fruit waters, making them more likely to drink more water.